wangzheng456123/HDGrid/README.md

-### Parafilter-CUDA:
+### HDGrid:

-- This repo contain beta version of CUDA version parafilter.
+- This repo contain sample implementation of HDGrid.

 #### BUILD:

-- To build the project, simply run the build.sh script.
+- To build the project, you need to install first inestall C++ version [RAPIDS RAFT GitHub](https://github.com/rapidsai/raft), then run the build.sh script.

 ##### Requirements: